mother-of-all-self-hosting/ansible-role-backup_borg/docs/configure-backup-borg.md

 BorgBackup is a deduplicating backup program with optional compression and encryption.
 That means your daily incremental backups can be stored in a fraction of the space and is safe whether you store it at home or on a cloud service.

+## Prerequisites

+### Set up a remote server for storing backups

 You will need a remote server where borg will store the backups.
 There are hosted, borg compatible solutions available, such as [BorgBase](https://www.borgbase.com).

+### Check the Postgres version

+For some playbooks, if you're using the integrated Postgres database server, backups with BorgBackup will also include dumps of your Postgres database by default.

+Unless you disable the Postgres-backup support, make sure that the Postgres version of your homeserver's database is compatible with borgmatic.
+You can check the compatible versions [here](../defaults/main.yml).

+An alternative solution for backing up the Postgres database is [postgres backup](https://github.com/devture/com.devture.ansible.role.postgres_backup).
+If you decide to go with another solution, you can disable Postgres-backup support for BorgBackup using the `backup_borg_postgresql_enabled` variable.

 The backup will run based on `backup_borg_schedule` var (systemd timer calendar), default: 4am every day.

-For some playbooks the with an integrated Postgres database server Borg backups will also include dumps of your Postgres database.
-An alternative solution for backing up the Postgres database is [postgres backup](https://github.com/devture/com.devture.ansible.role.postgres_backup).
-If you decide to go with another solution, you can disable Postgres-backup support for Borg using the `backup_borg_postgresql_enabled` variable.

 ## Prerequisites